Daryii/visual-booker/README.md

 - Support multiple rooms or sections per layout, with tabs to switch between them (like SeatReg does).
 - Add zoom and pan for large layouts, especially on mobile.
 - Let admins define custom form fields per layout (e.g., "T-shirt size" or "Dietary preference"), stored in the booking's meta_json column.
-- Set booking limits — max spots per booking, max bookings per email address, or time-based availability windows.
+- Set booking limits: max spots per booking, max bookings per email address, or time-based availability windows.
 - Use the WordPress Heartbeat API to update spot availability in real time without refreshing the page.
 - Add a "Duplicate Layout" button that clones a layout and all its spots.
 - Add undo/redo support in the builder.